Pastoral and Environmental Network in the Horn of Africa: Mission

-PENHA launched its five-year strategy in 2020 Building Sustainable Futures.
-It works through three complementary and overlapping spheres: (i) policy and advocacy; (ii) programme development; (iii) research; and (iv) consultancies and networking, spanning local, national, regional and international levels and in close collaboration with partners.
-Given PENHA's local, regional and international remit, PENHA is consolidating its work with young refugees and asylym seekers in the UK, exploring the connections between migration, climate change, future aspirations and social integration in a fast-changing world.
+In 2020, PENHA launched its five-year strategy, Building Sustainable Futures.
+It focuses on four key areas: (i) policy and advocacy; (ii) program creation; (iii) research; and (iv) consultancy and networking, operating at local, national, regional, and international levels in collaboration with partners.
+PENHA is also enhancing its efforts with young refugees and asylum seekers in the United Kingdom, examining the connections between migration, climate change, future aspirations, and social integration.

-Gender equality, peacebuilding and community cohesion are among PENHA's main objectives.
-Through its Women Economic Empowerment Programme (WEEP), PENHA has supported women groups in Uganda, Sudan and Somaliland, as indicated in Danida's evaluation of ‘Women in Africa’ regional support initiative.
+PENHA's primary goals are gender equality, peacebuilding, and community cohesion.
+According to Danida's appraisal of the 'Women in Africa' regional assistance effort, PENHA has supported women's organizations in Uganda, Sudan, and Somaliland through its Women Economic Empowerment Programme (WEEP)."

 Projects

 Ethiopia

 PENHA opened a new office in Addis Ababa in 2020, having had a regional office at Addis Ababa University from 1994-98.
 PENHA currently works with its partner Tropenbos International on drylands restoration and strengthening livelihoods.
 Among other activities, in 2022, Ethiopia's first national dryland strategy was endorsed by the government as a result of this collaboration.

 From 2018 to 2021, PENHA was part of a research consortium with the Development Planning Unit (DPU) at University College London (UCL), Adigrat University (ADU) in Ethiopia, and the Knowledge Platform on Inclusive Development Policies (INCLUDE), based in the Netherlands.
 The consortium carried out action research with pastoral and agro-pastoral communities in the Afar Region of Ethiopia as part of the Social Protection for Inclusive Development in Afar (SPIDA) research project, funded by the Netherlands Organisation for Scientific Research (NWO).
 The project evaluated existing social protection policies and practices, including the Ethiopian government’s Productive Safety Net Programme (PSNP), and explored alternative policy options to help alleviate poverty among the Afar agro-pastoral and pastoral communities, to accelerate the process of livelihood improvement and design ways to achieve inclusive development through social protection measures.
 The findings were presented at a conference at Adigrat University on 26 November 2017 entitled SPIDA Conference: Social Protection as a Pathway for Inclusive Development.
 The research project has cumulated in a book published in August 2022 by Routledge entitled Social Protection, Pastoralism and Resilience in Ethiopia: Lessons for Sub-Saharan Africa.

 In collaboration with Pastoralist Concern Association Ethiopia (PCAE), PENHA delivered the ‘Pastoralist Health Extension Project (PHEP)’ in Filtu district of Liban zone in Somali Regional State of eastern Ethiopia between 2001-2005, funded by the National Lottery Community Fund International Grants Programme.
 This focused mainly "on health system quality improvement and ethno veterinary study on commonly used herbal medicine".